apache/arrow/docs/source/java/flight.rst

 Arrow Flight RPC
 ================

-Arrow Flight is an RPC framework for efficient transfer of Flight data over the network.
+Arrow Flight is an RPC framework for efficient transfer of Arrow data over the network.

 .. contents::